 - If you just love the feel of lightweight shoes, consider wearing a heftier, durable pair of shoes for practice and saving your lightweight shoes for crucial match days.

 - Some players drag the toe of their shoe when serving or going for a wide ball, resulting in a rip right through the upper of the shoe.
-This kind of wear isn’t covered by the wear warranties I mentioned above and the best course of action is to try and break the habit.
+This kind of wear isn't covered by the wear warranties I mentioned above and the best course of action is to try to break this habit.
 In the meantime, though, look for a shoe with a reinforced panel on the toe.
-The reinforced toe panel won’t completely resolve the issue for chronic toe draggers, but it will resist abrasion somewhat and can enhance a shoe’s longevity for occasional toe draggers.
+The reinforced toe panel won't completely resolve the issue for chronic toe draggers, but it will resist abrasion somewhat and can enhance a shoe's longevity for occasional toe draggers.